Frank-Geisler/powerrti/documentation/Get-RtiEventhouse.md

 TODO: Add functionality to list all Eventhouses in the subscription.
 To do so fetch all workspaces
 and then all eventhouses in each workspace.

+Revsion History:

+- 2024-11-09 - FGE: Added DisplaName as Alias for EventhouseName

 ## RELATED LINKS